Aganonce/AMALIA-lite/README.md

 ### The Simulation Module

-The simulation pulls multiple features and utilizes them iteratively in order to generate events of the PNNL output schema: `nodeID,nodeUserID,parentID,rootID,actionType,nodeTime,platform`.
+The simulation pulls multiple features and utilizes them iteratively in order to generate events of the output schema: `nodeID,nodeUserID,parentID,rootID,actionType,nodeTime,platform`.
 Event generation of this form should happen explicitly within the simulation stage.

 To generate a new simulation, follow the form: